jacobtudor/University-of-Manchester-Bioinformatics-Research-Project-2-supplementary-material-JacobTudor/README.md

 PTM_Graphs: Visualisations of Average total PTM abundance across statistically significant regions of age associated structural change +- 50aa data included

-.csv files: PTMs in male and female specimens across juvenile and jumbo rats in regions identified by PLF to express age-associated differences in protein structure and the surrounding adjacent 50aa regions.
+.csv files: PTMs in male and female specimens across juvenile and adult rats in regions identified by PLF to express age-associated differences in protein structure and the surrounding adjacent 50aa regions.

 Jupyter notebooks: Files used to build the tools and visualisations used to generate and analyse the data